mrc2rules/CAIE_PastPaperOpener/README.md

 ## About
 CAIE PastPaperOpener lets you access qp, ms, gt or er (even search it on YouTube!) all together in one go!
 It _maximises your efficiency_ and saves time by eliminating the need to google each paper seperately!

 Whether you want to view or download the papers, all you need to do is enter the paper code _once_!
+Scroll down for usage examples

 The program relies on the [Dynamic Papers](https://dynamicpapers.com/) website.